 Opt for vegetable-oil based dressings as an appetizing and filling choice for food.
 When possible, choose “light” creams or butters to cut calories and carbs.

 Skip the blood sugar crash with these diabetic-friendly tips.
 As a rule of thumb, each meal should aim to contain healthy carbs or whole grains, a form of lean protein, and healthy fats.

 Healthy Carbs & Whole Grains

-Lean forms of protein like grilled chicken contain fewer calories and carbohydrates than breaded or fried varieties.
+Lean forms of protein like grilled chicken contain less calories and carbohydrates than breaded or fried varieties.
 Protein sources that are lean provide satiating nutrients without the high levels of saturated fat.

 For example, ordering two fresco-style soft tacos with fire-grilled chicken from Taco Bell provides more nutrients than alternate options.
 Adding tomatoes, lettuce, onions, and pico de gallo makes it even more nutritious.

 Another great option is to order two Fresco-Style Crunchy Beef Tacos.
 Instead of cheese, add lettuce, tomato, pico de gallo, and onion.
 This order has a whopping 13 grams of protein and 13 grams of fiber.

 What Menu Options Should People With Diabetes Avoid?